 Give water when the top 2 inches of soil feel dry, just like your normal pothos watering routine.

 Also, hold off on any fertilizing, which can be an additional stress to your pothos, for at least one month.
 After this, add a fertilizer with a balanced liquid formula diluted to the package instructions.
-This specially blended pothos fertilizer is a great choice.

 You may see some of these to a small degree due to the nature of transplant shock: